Chino Hills, California Therapists

 As with many other Californians, residents in Chino Hills may consider mental health to be one of the main chronic illnesses they have to cope with.
 These residents also face some challenges specific to their region.

-- Wildfires: Natural disasters, such as wildfires that are destroying parts of Southern California, can have significant mental health affects in addition to the physical damage of property or loss of life.
+- Wildfires: Natural disasters, such as wildfires that are destroying parts of Southern California, can have significant mental health effects in addition to physical damage to property or loss of life.
 A counselor may be able to help you cope with grief and fear.

 - Adjusting to the US: In Chino Hills, 9% of residents were born overseas.
 This makes for a wonderfully diverse community, but it can be challenging to adjust to a new country and customs.